-While some municipal and federal governments discuss bans on the internal combustion engine, such bans are primarily contemplated for the mid 2030's.
-This provides a prolonged market opportunity for SinterCast in the passenger vehicle sector.
-The general consensus for heavy-duty commercial vehicles is that the diesel engine will continue to dominate for at least the next 15 years.
-In the meantime, the internal combustion engine, both diesel and petrol, will continue to make efficiency improvements to defend its position as a cost-efficient and convenient powertrain option.
+In the meantime, the internal combustion engine, will continue to make efficiency improvements to defend its position as a cost-efficient and convenient powertrain option.
 These gains will include downsizing, increased thermal and mechanical loading, and increased specific performance.
 These developments can benefit from stronger materials such as CGI.